CasparKielwein/Aaargh/Classes.md

 ### Domain
 #### Luck
-Every time you coll a critical hit, you gain a Power-Point
+Every time you coll a natural 20, you gain a Power-Point
 #### Nature
 You gain access to one druid discipline of your choice.
 You do not gain a free discipline rank.